sassoftware/sasoptpy/doc/guide/input-data.rst

 ~~~~~~~~~~~~~

 If you would like to model your problem first and then load data, you can
 pass a string for the data sets that will be available later.
-See following:

 .. ipython:: python